 "Temperature" that could be measured by a temperature sensor.
-A ThingProperty of a Thing can have meta data
+A ThingProperty of a Thing can have meta data.

-- Variable (Class: Variable) constitutes a super class to the following classes: ThingProperty, OperationInput, OperationOutput, OperationState, InputDataPoint, OutputDataPoint.
+• Variable (Class: Variable) constitutes a super class to the following classes: ThingProperty, OperationInput, OperationOutput, InputDataPoint, OutputDataPoint.
 Its members are entities that have some data (e.g. integers, text, etc., or structured data) that can change over time.
 These data of the Variable usually describe some real-world Aspects (e.g. a temperature) and can have MetaData (e.g. units, precision).
-A Variable can be structured, i.e. it can consist of (sub-) Variables. - One sub-class is defined in the base ontology: - SimpleTypeVariable (Class: SimpleTypeVariable) is a sub-class of Variable that only consists of Variables of simple xml types like xsd:integer, xsd:string..., potentially including restrictions. - MetaData (Class: MetaData) contain data (like units, precision-ranges, etc.) about the Values of a Thing or about an Aspect.
+A Variable can be structured, i.e. it can consist of (sub-) Variables.

+Additionally, the following sub-classes are defined in the Base Ontology:

+- SimpleTypeVariable (Class: SimpleTypeVariable) is a sub-class of Variable that only consists of Variables of simple xml types like xsd:integer, xsd:string, etc., potentially including restrictions. - StructuredTypeVariable (Class:StructuredTypeVariable) is a sub-class of class:Variable that describes a structured variable, composed of a set of other variables.
+This set of other variables can contain simple type variables (Class: SimpleTypeVariable) or also structured variables (Class: StructuredTypeVariable).

+Class:Variable is the disjoint union of classes SimpleTypeVariable and StructuredTypeVariable, i.e. any variable is either structured or simple type.

+- VariableConversion (Class: VariableConversion) represents a conversion rule from the value range of one Variable into the value range of another Variable. - MetaData (Class: MetaData) contain data (like units, precision-ranges, etc.) about the Values of a Thing or about an Aspect.
 E.g. the indoor temperature could have meta data: "Degrees Celsius". - A Device (Class: Device) is a Thing (a sub-class of class:Thing) that is designed to accomplish a particular task via the Functions the Device performs.

 A Device can be able to interact electronically with its environment via a network.

 A Device contains some logic and is producer and/or consumer of data that are exchanged via its Services with other entities (Devices, Things) in the network.
 A Device interacts through the DataPoints and/or Operations of its Services.

-In the context of oneM2M a Device is always assumed to be capable of communicating electronically via a network (oneM2M or interworked non-oneM2M network): - In order to accomplish its task, the device performs one or more Functions (Object Property: hasFunction) (Class: Function).
+In the context of oneM2M a Device is always assumed to be capable of communicating electronically via a network (oneM2M or interworked non-oneM2M network):

+- In order to accomplish its task, the device performs one or more Functions (Object Property: hasFunction) (Class: Function).
 These Functions are exposed in the network as Services of the Device. - A Device can be composed of several (sub-) Devices (Object Property: consistsOf) (Class: Device). => consistsOf only Device. - Each Device (including sub-Devices) needs to be individually addressable in the network.